simbo1905/snowflake-information-mart/README.md

 dbt --version
 ```

-Then use `dbt debug` to ensure you have a working profile.
+Then use `dbt debug --profiles-dir .` to ensure you have a working profile.

 You must then init the local statefile for the first time!